 There’s a drift from good to mostly good.
 But mostly good is only one step away from mostly bad.
 And only one more step from mostly bad to just-plain-bad.

 I’ve been reading through the soap opera history of the kings of Israel and Judah.
 Like our modern soap operas there are three types of kings: (a) the good kings did what was right in God’s eyes; (b) the bad kings did what was evil in the God’s eyes; and (c) the wishy-washy kings usually did what was right but had a “however” attached to their reign.

-Unfortunately, the good kings tended to drift from good to mostly good, and eventually to mostly bad.
+Unfortunately, most of the good kings tended to drift from good to mostly good, and eventually to mostly bad.
 The drift continued each generation toward mostly bad until God was hard-pressed to find any king who wasn’t bad.
-How sad — God’s blessing was right there for any good king to claim, but they kept on drifting away!
+How sad: God’s blessing was right there for any good king to claim, but they kept drifting away!

 Drifting happens so easily, which is why we have to be so diligent.